bezmoradi/tutorials/go/scope.md

 Within the package, we have defined a variable called `Name` and we also have a variable with the same name inside the `utils` package and they don't have any conflict at all.

+## Exporting Variables from The `main` Package

+In Go, the `main` package has a specific role; it's meant for executable programs.
+Other packages should not generally depend on the `main` package due to how the Go language is structured.
+Variables in the `main` package are accessible only within the `main` package itself and cannot be imported by other packages.

 To read more about functions in Go, visit [Functions](https://github.com/bezmoradi/tutorials/blob/master/go/function.md)